Silylation

 Silylation is the introduction of one or more (usually) substituted silyl groups (R_{3}Si) to a molecule.
 Silylations are core methods for production of organosilicon chemistry.
 Silanization, while similar to silylation, usually refers to attachment of silyl groups to solids.
 Silyl groups are commonly used for: alcohol protection, enolate trapping, gas chromatography, electron-impact mass spectrometry (EI-MS), and coordinating with metal complexes.

-Protection Chemistry
+Protection chemistry

 Protection

 Silylation is often used to protect alcohols, as well as amines, carboxylic acids, and terminal alkynes.
 The products after silylation, namely silyl ethers and silyl amines, are resilient toward basic conditions.
-Protection is typically done by reacting the functional group with a silyl halide by an SN2 reaction mechanism, typically in the presence of base.
+Protection is typically done by reacting the functional group with a silyl halide by an S_{N}2 reaction mechanism, typically in the presence of base.

 The protection mechanism begins with the base deprotonating the alcohol group.
 Next, the deprotonated alcohol group attacks the silyl atom of the silyl halide compound.
 The halide acts as a leaving group and ends up in solution.
 A workup step follows to remove any excess base within the solution.
 The overall reaction scheme is as follows: